 There are usually just a few requirements to meet to act as a registered agent.
 The main points are being available during normal business hours and having a physical address.
 You can either freelance as an agent or be part of a registered agent service.

 If you need help understanding how to start a registered agent business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.